Get the Right Amount of Sleep for the Healthy Heart

 Sleep deprivation and heart health

 Patients with sleep apnea (a condition which causes a man to awake frequently throughout the night) often have compromised heart health.
-In such patients, the certain chemical is activated that interferes with the body ability to achieve extended periods in which blood pressure and heart rate are lowered.
+In such patients, a certain chemical is activated that interferes with the body’s ability to achieve extended periods in which blood pressure and heart rate are lowered.
 As time passes, this leads to high blood pressure during the day and a greater chance of developing heart disease.
 Many research studies have revealed the relationship between sleep apnea and heart disease.

 Ways to improve sleep